Carmendelope/dns-server/README.md

 # dns-server
 ​
 This is the Nalej DNS server component.
-This component manages the naming of ​​​
+This component manages the naming of internal Nalej deployed applications.
+​​​
 ## Contributing
 ​